 When a new BLOB object is created, SESAM/SQL generates an REF value.
 You can use this value in the columns of any required table to reference the BLOB object.
 For this reason, the REF columns are defined in base tables.
-The syntax used for column definition is described in section "Column" on page 92.
+The syntax used for column definition is described in section "Column".